scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 ```bash
 fedn run build -p client
 ```
+This command will generate the seed model that will be used as the starting point for the federated learning process.

-## Step 8: Initilize the server-side
+## Step 8: Initilizing the server-side
-The next step is to initilize the server side with the client code:
-Upload the compute package and the seed model in the sessions page.
+The next step is to initilize the server side.
+This is done by uploading the compute package and the seed model to the FEDn platform.

-## Step 9: Start the clients
+## Step 9: Starting the clients
 Download a client.yaml file from the FEDn platform and place it in the repository.
 To start the client, run the following command:
 ```bash
 fedn client start -in client --secure=True --force-ssl
 ```
+This ...

-## Step 10: Train the global model
+## Step 10: Training the global model
-Start the global trainiung n
+Once the clients are running, you can start the global training by pressing the Start session button.
+You can monitor the training progress on the FEDn platform.